planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 single Attributes, using one as the active Check and the other as its passive Difficulty.

+### Modifiers
+The entire FRAME Attribute acts as a special modifier to most Attacks (p.41): it forms the ***Derived Attack Modifier (DAM)*** for inflicting damage and as a defensive ***Soak*** penalty versus incoming damage.
+Aside from that, do not let other little situational modifiers pile up and bog down your game.
+Only count the largest bonus and penalty.
+For example, a situation with +1D, +3D, and -1D Modifiers ends up granting a bonus of +2D (+3D & -1D).

 ### Twists

 If you fail a Check but have Edge, you may call for a ***Twist***.
 This